Distribution of integers with digit restrictions via Markov chains: Applications to the distribution of multiplicatively invariant sets of integers

 \end{corollary}

 Note that the condition $\gcd(g,a)= 1$ is commonly assumed in results of this kind.
 In the framework of \cref{cor:Missing_Theorem}, when $\gcd(g,a)\neq 1$ the matrices $M_i$ are no longer irreducible over $\Z_a$.
 However, the Markov chains constructed can still capture the behaviour of the distribution by breaking $X^i$ into pieces determined by the communication classes of the Markov chain (see Section 1.2 in \cite{MarkovChain2} for details about this notion).
-The disadvantage of this situation is that the convergence of $X^i$ depends on the initial distribution. \begin{example} Let $a=12$, $g=6$ and $\mathcal{D}=\{1,2,4\}$.
-Notice that $a$ divides $g^i$ for every $i\geq 2$, then $(w_0\cdots w_n)_g\equiv w_0+w_1g\Mod{a}$.
-Therefore,
+The disadvantage of this situation is that the convergence of $X^i$ depends on the initial distribution.